Reciprocal Reward Influence Encourages Cooperation From Self-Interested Agents: Introduction

 \section{Introduction}

 Many species exhibit cooperative behaviors of remarkable variety and complexity.
 Even among prosocial animals, however, humans are especially notable for their ability to cooperate with unrelated individuals and maintain that cooperation even in highly adversarial environments \citep{melis_how_2010}.
 These qualities are often credited with the development of human technology, culture, and advanced cognition \citep{burkart_evolutionary_2014}.
-As artificially intelligent (AI) agents are integrated into human society, it is increasingly important to ensure that they share these same prosocial qualities so that interactions between AI agents, as well as between AI agents and humans, may converge to mutually beneficial outcomes.
+As artificially intelligent (AI) agents become more commonplace in human society, it is increasingly important to ensure that they share similar prosocial qualities so that interactions between AI agents, as well as between AI agents and humans, may converge to mutually beneficial outcomes.

 However, state-of-the-art reinforcement learning (RL) methods are typically designed for the single agent setting and are ill-suited for the nonstationarities introduced by multiple agents learning simultaneously.
-Treating other agents as fixed elements of the environment, referred to as the ``naïve'' learning (NL) approach, can destabilize training and produce globally suboptimal outcomes.
-This is particularly evident in a class of games known as sequential social dilemmas (SSDs), which contain tensions between collective and individual return \citep{leibo_multi-agent_2017}.
-SSDs present a particularly challenging problem for multi-agent RL (MARL) because of this mixed motivational structure, which precludes the use of common centralized training algorithms designed for fully-cooperative settings \citep{kraemer_multi-agent_2016,sunehag_value-decomposition_2017,sukthankar_cooperative_2017,rashid_qmix_2018}.
-Previous work has shown that NL agents optimizing only for their individual returns converge to non-cooperative, Pareto-dominated outcomes in even the simplest of SSDs, including mutual confession in the iterated Prisoners' Dilemma (IPD) and an expected reward of 0 in Coins \citep{foerster_learning_2018}.
+Treating other agents as fixed elements of the environment, referred to as the ``naïve'' learning (NL) approach, can destabilize training and produce collectively suboptimal outcomes.
+This is particularly evident in a class of games known as sequential social dilemmas (SSDs), which contain tradeoffs between collective and individual return \citep{leibo_multi-agent_2017}.
+SSDs present a particularly challenging problem for multi-agent RL (MARL) because of this mixed motivational structure, which precludes the use of common centralized training algorithms designed for cooperative settings \citep{kraemer_multi-agent_2016,sunehag_value-decomposition_2017,sukthankar_cooperative_2017,rashid_qmix_2018}.
+Previous work has shown that NL agents optimizing only for their individual returns converge to non-cooperative, Pareto-dominated outcomes in even the simplest of SSDs \citep{foerster_learning_2018}.